 Driveways should have organic shape with a maximum driveway width at the front property line of 24'.
 It is recommended that a smaller driveway width be provided which then expands to the width of the garage.
 All side-drive garage locations will be reviewed for compatibility with adjacent homes.
 Side-drive garage locations will require a landscaping buffer to adjacent lots.

 Driveways must be shown on plans.
-Driveways must be located where indicated on the building pocket.
+Driveways must be located within the permitted driveway zone as shown on the building pocket.
+Driveways may not be located on top of CC valves.